Evolution of elemental abundances in hot active region cores from Chandrayaan-2 XSM observations: Introduction

 The XSM energy band is sensitive to temperatures above 2 MK.
 When the Sun was at minimum activity levels, without any ARs, the XSM observed a steady signal originating from X-ray Bright Points (XBPs), with a peak emission around 2 MK~\citep{xsm_XBP_abundance_2021}.
 When a single non-flaring AR is present, the signal is dominated by the AR's near-isothermal $\sim$ 3 MK emission \citep[see, e.g.][]{delzanna:2013}.
-This provides an excellent opportunity to measure the FIP bias of the hot quiescent core for individual active regions during their evolution.
+This provides an excellent opportunity to measure the FIP bias or abundance of the hot AR core with respect to the continuum. { However, the soft X-ray continuum for 3 MK AR plasma is dominated by free-bound emission, which depends on abundant elements (e.g., O, Ne, etc), as detailed in the Appendix.
+Therefore, the measured abundances are actually relative abundances.}

-In the literature, very few abundance measurements are know to be associated specifically with the 3 MK emission from quiescent AR cores.
+In the literature, few abundance measurements are known to be associated specifically with the 3 MK emission from quiescent AR cores.
 These are summarised in \cite{Zanna_2018LRSP}.
 X-ray spectra in the 10--20~\AA\ range have provided the relative abundances of the low-FIP Fe, Mg vs. O, Ne.
 Most studies provided results on single active regions. \cite{Saba_1993AdSpR} reported a significant variability of the FIP bias using SMM/FCS observations of several active regions.
-On the other hand, a re-analysis of several quiescent AR cores with improved atomic data and using a multi-thermal DEM technique by \cite{Zanna_2014_AR_abund} indicated the same FIP bias, around 3, for all active regions, irrespective of their age and size.
+On the other hand, a re-analysis of several quiescent AR cores with improved atomic data and using a multi-thermal DEM technique by \cite{Zanna_2014_AR_abund} indicated the same FIP bias, around 3, for all the active regions studied, irrespective of their age and size.

-Since 2006, EUV spectra from the Hinode EIS instrument have provided an opportunity to measure the relative FIP bias between low-FIP elements (e.g. Fe, Si) and the high-FIP Ar, as well as the mid-FIP S, which actually shows the same abundance variations as the high-FIP elements.
+Since 2006, EUV spectra from the Hinode EIS instrument have provided an opportunity to measure the relative FIP bias between low-FIP elements (e.g. Fe, Si) and the high-FIP, Ar, as well as the mid-FIP, S. The latter actually shows the same abundance variations as the high-FIP elements.
 An example case was discussed by \cite{delzanna:2013}, showing that the FIP bias in the EUV of 3 MK plasma was the same as in the X-rays.
 Considering the size of the emitting plasma and its emission measure, \cite{delzanna:2013} concluded that it should be the low-FIP elements that are over-abundant by about a factor of 3.